KuaiMod/KuaiMod.github.io/README.md

 <p align="center">
     <img src="assets/offline.png" width="100%"> <br>
   <br>"Performance of Various Moderation Methods on the KuaiMod Benchmark.
-We categorize the moderation methods into \textbf{Binary Classification} and \textbf{Multi-class Classification}.
+We categorize the moderation methods into **Binary Classification** and **Multi-class Classification**.
 The binary classification only determines whether a video is violative or not, while the multi-class classification requires the model to directly classify the video into its respective category.
 Optimal and sub-optimal performance is denoted in bold and underlined fonts, respectively.".
 </p>

 ### Online Experiments
 <p align="center">
     <img src="assets/online.png" width="60%"> <br>
-  <br>"KuaiMod's online A/B test results for comprehensive ecosystem governance on \C{} NEBULA and Featured.".
+  <br>"KuaiMod's online A/B test results for comprehensive ecosystem governance on Kuaishou NEBULA and Featured.".
 </p>